alexshalamov/WebFundamentals/src/content/en/updates/2017/09/sensors-for-the-web.md

   classes
 - Provide new sensor types and/or options (e.g. accuracy)
 - Feature policy to enable sensor access for iframes
+- Provide yaw, pitch and roll attributes for Orientation sensor?

 ## Resources